Idea2Plan: Exploring AI-Powered Research Planning

 \section{Conclusion}

 We conducted an investigation into automating the conversion of scientific ideas into research plans, assessing how various LLMs handle this task.
 We proposed a framework that leverages published academic papers to extract paired ideas and plans for model assessment.
-Through comparative analysis of multiple LLMs using standard and agent-based frameworks, we helped establish a foundation for advancement in automated research planning.
+Through comparative analysis of multiple LLMs using standard and agentic frameworks, we established a foundation for advancement in automated research planning.